saharama/UAVClassifier/README.md

 Drone profiling through wireless fingerprinting Hualiang Li, Garret Johnson, Maverick Jennings and Yingfei Dong 2017 IEEE 7th Annual International Conference on CYBER Technology in Automation, Control, and Intelligent Systems (CYBER)

+*The following scripts have been added to the tools directory.
+We are adapting the json parser to the Intel UAS to expand the breadth of the UAV Classifier.

 A brief documentation about each script file: